 It’s the most popular plastic surgery procedure in the nation, and chances are you know someone who has had breast augmentation.
 But despite its popularity, there’s a lot that goes unsaid when breast augmentation patients talk about their experience, from how best to research your provider to getting the most out of your follow-up visits.
 Let’s follow a typical breast augmentation process from start to finish, to help you visualize yourself going through the same steps.

-The first step — and arguably the most important one — in your breast augmentation process is researching potential surgeons.
-If you’re searching for a plastic surgeon here in Granite Bay, CA, Sacramento, or another large metro area, it’s normal to initially feel completely overwhelmed by your options.
+The first step—and arguably the most important one—in your breast augmentation process is researching potential surgeons.
+If you’re searching for a plastic surgeon here in the Sacramento area or another large metro area, it’s normal to initially feel completely overwhelmed by your options.
 It’s so important to stick with it, though, because taking the time to find a qualified surgeon can mean the difference between results that are so-so and results that are truly great.

 Another crucial point: Make sure you choose a surgeon who is certified by the American Board of Plastic Surgery.
 Certification by the board indicates that the surgeon has completed a rigorous examination and demonstrated a high level of expertise in plastic surgery.
 It’s the single best standard for judging a plastic surgeon’s abilities.